jessejjohnson/ghostium/README.md

 - Check security group allows SSH (port 22)
 - Verify instance is in running state
 - Confirm public IP assignment

+**"Build folder not found" error in cleanup**
+- Run `./step4-cleanup-aws-resources.sh` (without build ID) to clean ALL resources
+- This works even if specific build folders are missing

 ### Getting Help